home-assistant/home-assistant.io/source/developers/website.markdown

 The home of Home Assistant is [https://home-assistant.io](https://home-assistant.io).
 This is the place where we provide documentation and additional details about Home Assistant for end users and developers.

-home-assistant.io is using [Octopress](http://octopress.org/).
+home-assistant.io is using the [Octopress](http://octopress.org/) framework for [Jekyll](http://github.com/mojombo/jekyll).
 To get more details, please checkout the [documentation](http://octopress.org/docs/).
 That means that creating a new page is simple.
 The pages are written in [markdown](http://daringfireball.net/projects/markdown/), you don't need to care about HTML or alike.

 To work on the website the process is no different to working on Home Assistant itself.